-188 4.
-Environmental Consequences 4.2 Impacts on Air Resources
+4. Environmental Consequences 4.2 Impacts on Air Resources

 4.2.1 Impact Assessment Methodology

 The air resources impact assessment methodology described in PSPP PA/FEIS Section 4.2.1 (p.
-4.2-1) was used to analyze the PSEGS in this Draft SEIS.
+4.2-1) was used to analyze the Palen Solar Electric Generating System in this Draft SEIS.
 The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 and No Action Alternative A can be found in PSPP PA/FEIS Section 4.2.2 (pp. 4.2-11 through 4.2-14).
 The discussion of cumulative impacts for these alternatives has been revised, as necessary, in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.2.3, below).

 Mass Emissions Estimates

-This section analyzes the potential for construction-, operation-, maintenance-, and decommissioning-related activities to emit air pollutants and, thereby, contribute to adverse air quality conditions.
-Project mass emission estimates were provided by the Applicant (Galati, 2013; Palen Solar Holdings, LLC, 2013) and peer reviewed by BLM's environmental consultant, Environmental Science Associates.
-The PSEGS-related construction emissions are summarized in Tables 4.2-2 and 4.2-3, and emissions associated with operation and maintenance are summarized in Tables 4.2-6 and 4.2-7.
+This section analyzes the potential for construction-related, operation-related, maintenance-related, and decommissioning-related activities to emit air pollutants and, thereby, contribute to adverse air quality conditions.
+Project mass emission estimates were provided by the Applicant (Galati, 2013; Palen Solar Holdings, LLC, 2013) and peer-reviewed by BLM's environmental consultant, Environmental Science Associates.
+The Palen Solar Electric Generating System (PSEGS)-related construction emissions are summarized in Tables 4.2-2 and 4.2-3, and emissions associated with operation and maintenance are summarized in Tables 4.2-6 and 4.2-7.
 Dispersion Modeling Assessment An analysis has been conducted that draws upon AERMOD modeling data, as well as the latest versions of the AERMOD preprocessors, to determine surface characteristics (AERSURFACE version13016), process meteorological data (AERMET version12345), and determine receptor elevations and hill slope factors (AERMAP version11103).
-This air dispersion modeling analysis was provided by the Applicant (Galati, 2013; Palen Solar Holdings, LLC, 2013) and peer reviewed by BLM's environmental consultant, Environmental Science Associates.
-The analysis provides a means of predicting the location and ground-level pollutant concentrations related to the PSEGS emissions sources.
-The AERMOD model is used a vehicle to estimate offsite pollutant concentrations over short-term (e.g., 1-hour, 3-hour, 8-hour, and 24-hour) and annual periods.
-Model results are described in terms of maximum concentrations, with units of mass per volume of air (i.e., micrograms per cubic meter ( mu g/m3)).
+This air dispersion modeling analysis was provided by the Applicant (Galati, 2013; Palen Solar Holdings, LLC, 2013) and peer-reviewed by BLM's environmental consultant, Environmental Science Associates.
+The air dispersion modeling analysis provides a means of predicting the location and ground-level pollutant concentrations related to the PSEGS emissions sources.
+The AERMOD model is used as a vehicle to estimate offsite pollutant concentrations over short-term (e.g., 1-hour, 3-hour, 8-hour, and 24-hour) and annual periods.
+AERMOD model results are described in terms of maximum concentrations, with units of mass per volume of air (i.e., micrograms per cubic meter (μg/m3)).
 The inputs for the air dispersion model include: the mass emissions estimates for the on-site facility sources, including start-up and nighttime preservation boilers, the emergency generators, fire pumps, and wet-surface air condensers; specific engine and vehicle emissions data; and meteorological data, such as wind speed, mixing height, and site elevation.
 Modeled impacts were added to background concentrations and then compared with the ambient air quality standards for each respective air contaminant to determine whether the PSEGS's emission impacts would cause a new exceedance of an ambient air quality standard or would contribute to an existing exceedance.
-The background concentrations used in this analysis (see Table 4.2-1) have been updated since the PSPP PA/FEIS and are based on the representative ambient Palen Solar Electric Generating System Draft SEIS 4.2-1 July 2013
+The background concentrations used in this analysis (see Table 4.2-1) have been updated since the Palen Solar Power Project (PSPP) Preliminary Available/Final Environmental Impact Statement (PA/FEIS) and are based on the representative ambient Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement (SEIS) 4.2-1 July 2013